CHAPTER 4

 PUBLIC PLACE OR PUBLIC AREA: Any area owned by or under the control of the City.

-PUBLIC TREE: Any tree planted in a public place.
+PUBLIC TREE: Any tree located in a street or public area.

 SHRUB: Woody vegetation or a woody plant having multiple stems and bearing foliage from the ground up.